 Fire Starter Festival is all about self-organising and collaborating.
 The festival needs you, your creative thinking and your bravery in order to make it successful.
 The work is supported by a small team from the Collective Leadership team at the Scottish Government but the vast majority of the festival’s events are hosted by people passionate about Fire Starter Festival.
-FSF is an annual festival and next year, the festival will take place 1-5 February 2021. .
+FSF is an annual festival, taking place in February.

 We support event organisers in putting on their own events on topics and themes that matter to them, while also hosting the launch and a few events during the festival.
 FSF celebrates doing something a bit different than usual.
 It is a great platform, opportunity to connect with a different audience than usual and play around with the format of your event.